rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

  "deployUAT": "npm run build-re && node ./deploytools/uploadUAT.js",
 ```

-Then with a run a of `npm run deploy` - it will regenerate our `./build` folder, delete the old build folder on the SharePoint folder, and upload the new build folder files.
+Then running `npm run deploy` will regenerate our `./build` folder, delete the old build folder on the SharePoint folder, and upload the new build folder files.

 Users can them simply be given the URL to the index.html file, ie: